basnijholt/nijho.lt/content/post/homelab-explained/index.md

 Headscale doesn't run its own relay server either; the tailnet uses Tailscale's public relays when a direct connection isn't possible.

 Forwarding port 443 sounds scary if you assume it means everything is on the internet now.
-It doesn't, because of the allowlist.
+It doesn't: the internet only reaches `wan`, and a route has to ask for that.

 ## Keeping it safe: one allowlist